reimagined/resolve/docs/authentication-and-authorization.md

 ## Using JWT for Command and Query Authorization

 Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
-This JWT contains an object that the authentication function has returned, or an empty object `{}` if the current user is not logged in.
+This JWT contains an object that the authentication function returned, or an empty object `{}` if the current user is not logged in.

 A JWT is signed with a secret to prevent forgery.
 Use the same secret to decode and verify the token.